Cambridge-Hands-On-Science/Experiments/Experiments/Physics/The Power of Friction.md

 <!-- Here are some example headings to follow, but feel free to ignore these and / or make your own! -->

-### Have people try to pull them apart in a tug-of-war fashion.
-It's basuically impossible as there is a huge surface area of contact between the books.
+Have people try to pull them apart in a tug-of-war fashion.
+It's basically impossible as there is a huge surface area of contact between the books.

 <br/>